-where the OLS regression provides an estimate for $\gamma$ which represents the effect of the covariates X on the unconditional $\tau^{th}$ quantile of the outcome Y (log wage distribution).
-When we evaluate the log hourly wage probability densities at national level compared to the ones per province, heterogeneous distribution of wage densities appear across provinces and over time.
-This is of no surprise in an economy where markets are highly
+where the OLS regression provides an estimate for γ which represents the effect of the covariates X on the unconditional quantile τ of the outcome Y (log wage).
+When we evaluate the log hourly wage densities at the national level compared to the provincial ones, heterogeneous wage distributions appear across provinces and over time.18 The difference in densities suggests that applying a single RIF transformation to the distribution may hide variations within local labour markets in terms of wage structure and variation.
+In addition to this, the fact that the minimum has always been agreed to reflect the different labour market structures, renders an evaluation of the geographic wage distribution compelling.